A serious dog requires a serious crate, so let’s take a look and figure out which is the best heavy duty dog crate.

 This is another one that looks like a jail cell, but this one does look a little nicer.
 The frame is made from a mix of square and tubular steel, and it’s pretty solid.
 The 28 gauge bars would be difficult for even a full-grown human.

 When buying anything made of steel, it should be remembered that some steel is inferior.
 In the case of this cage, we see nothing but stainless steel.
 This is great because stainless steel is the very best when it comes to resisting corrosion.
 Unseen corrosion has caused many dog cages to fail without warning.
-The Guardian Gear is also coated with a corrosion-resistant plating that is made to look like hammer-forged steel.
+This is also coated with a corrosion-resistant plating that is made to look like hammer-forged steel.

 This cage has casters, and I like the fact that they are removable.
 The latches are made in a traditional “deadbolt” style, which is reassuring.
 However, some dogs will learn how to unlock these latches.